lucamassarelli/Unsupervised-Features-Learning-For-Binary-Similarity/README.md

    ```

 ### Download datasets
-First you need to download the datasets.
+First you need to download at least one of the datasets.
 We release the three datasets used in the paper:

 - **OpenSSL_dataset**: It includes two version of OpenSSL libraries compiled for X86 and ARM with